suavecode/suavecode.github.io/_posts/2015-06-15-Turbofan_Network.md

 ## Turbofan Modeling Tutorial

-The tutorial describes how the energy network in SUAVE can be used to build a model of a turbofan engine.
-Once this is clear to the user, then the understanding the setup of the other gasturbine models, the ducted fan and the turbojet should not be very difficult.
-The turbofan model is built using the different turbofan components as its building blocks and then linking the inputs and outputs of the different components.
+This tutorial describes how the energy network framework in SUAVE can be used to build a model of a turbofan engine.
+Once this is clear to the user, understanding the setup of the other gasturbine models, the ducted fan and the turbojet will be much easier.
+The turbofan model is built with several turbofan components as its building blocks.
+These are then linked together through their inputs and outputs.
 The script to follow is the tut_mission_B737.py script that was used in the [Boeing 737-800 Analysis Tutorial](/guides/boeing_737-800.html)

 ### Setting up the Turbofan model

-First the turbofan energy energy network is instantiated.
+First the turbofan energy network is instantiated.
 The parameters associated with the network as a whole are assigned.

 <pre><code class="python"># ------------------------------------------------------------------
 #   Turbofan Network